andresovichh/sands/README.md

 - mysql2
 - body-parser
 - cors
+- axios

 To install the dependencies run:
 - installs.sh

+For the bakend:

 Then, create a directory for your project, and cd to it.

     npm init

+Once the project is created, you can install the dependencies:

+    npm install express sequelize mysql2 body-parser cors

+Then, you can run the application:

+    node server.js

+For the frontend:

+Create a new directory for your project, and cd to it.

+    npm install vue vue-router vue-cli

+Then, you can run the application:

+    npm run serve